 What goes with Spanish rice?

-What pairs well with Spanish rice with peas?
-Well, according to my mom, the answer is simple: everything!
+What goes with Spanish rice with peas?
+According to my mom, everything!

-Here are some great main courses to enjoy alongside your rice:
+Here are some great main dishes to serve with Spanish rice:

 - Roasted Yellowtail